 Highly motivated juniors or seniors may enroll in AP Studio Art, a full-year course that requires a scope of work equivalent to that of an introductory college course in studio art.
 Students take this course to prepare their portfolios for submission to art schools and to the College Board AP Studio Art Exam.

 Student work is displayed on campus in the Perakos Family Cares Art Gallery and the Richard C. Colton, Jr. '60 Art Wing in TPACC, in the Tisch Family Library and Solley Dining Hall.
 Our talented visual arts faculty, who actively engage in their own artistic interests and offer students insights into the rewards and demands of the professional art word, arrange for students to show their work in state and local competitions and exhibitions.
-In recent years, FGS students have been honored with Connecticut Scholastic Art Awards and had their work featured in the largest juried student art exhibition in the state.
-FGS student work also has been featured in the Kent Art Association’s annual Student Art Show and ASAP’s annual Celebration of Young Photographers.
+In recent years, Gunn students have been honored with Connecticut Scholastic Art Awards and had their work featured in the largest juried student art exhibition in the state.
+Student work also has been featured annually in the Kent Art Association Student Art Show and ASAP’s Celebration of Young Photographers.

-Through our co-curricular option, Artistry & Technique, students have additional time to focus on their artistic studies at the end of the academic day.
+Through our co-curricular option, Technique & Artistry, students have additional time to focus on their artistic studies at the end of the academic day.
 Students who have a demonstrated interest in the Arts may propose to replace one term of interscholastic athletics in their first year with a non-athletic program or project.
 This could be equivalent to participating in two after-school Arts programs and one term of interscholastic athletics in their first year.
-All students are encouraged to submit their work to the student newspaper, the Highlander News, and the literary journal, the Stray Shot.
+All students are encouraged to submit their work to the student newspaper, The Highlander, and the literary journal, the Stray Shot.
 Weekly open studio sessions are open to all.